 Getting a dog from a shelter will almost always be less expensive.
 In addition, they will typically have their shots as well.

 We’ve put together a list of rescue specific to each parent breed towards the end of this article.
 You can jump to that list by clicking here.

 Finding a Miniature Pinscher Chihuahua mix puppy

 In the last two decades, the popularity of mixed breed dogs has soared.
 They can look different than any dog you’ve seen before and have funky names like Chiweenie and Bo-Jack.

 Genetic diversity may also lower the chances of passing on a particular health problem if only one parent is a carrier.

-If your heart is set on a Miniature Pinscher Chihuahua mix puppy, seek out a good breeder.
+If your heart is set on a Miniature Pinscher Chihuahua mix puppy, make sure you seek out a good breeder.

 Always avoid buying a puppy from a pet store or a puppy mill as these dogs often have an increased risk for serious health issues.

 When you’re choosing a dog breed that’s this small, it’s a good idea to select a puppy who’s slightly larger than average.